 That’s fine if you do not feel a connection.
 You may need to see a couple of therapists to find the right one for you.

-It’s okay you’re here.
+It’s okay to feel uncertain about being there.
 You’re taking steps to take care of your health.

-We all feel nervous, excited, and maybe even skeptical at times – it is ok to feel any of these emotions.
+We all feel nervous, excited, and maybe even sceptical at times.
+It is ok to feel any of these emotions.

 Key Takeaway

-The first therapy session will be a session of exploring together.
-It’s a trial period — the therapist is getting to know you, and you are getting to know the therapist.
+Your first therapy session is an opportunity for exploration and understanding.
+Think of it as a mutual assessment, the therapist is getting to know you, and you are getting to know the therapist.
 Don’t be afraid to not know everything.
-You’re showing up, you’re being honest and you’re making a step towards understanding yourself.
+You’re showing up, you’re being honest, and you’re making a step towards understanding yourself.

 That takes courage.